Choosing a school is a major, major decision and one that many parents struggle with

 Faryn: “We all have different education budgets, different needs for our kids, live in different areas and will hopefully get the right school for them.”

-Just remember you are not alone whilst making the choice of school- we are here to help- we have regular Events and Coffee Mornings so you can meet other parents or Dubai experts and ask them questions or you can interact online here on our Information Forum.
+Just remember you are not alone whilst making the choice of school- we are here to help - we have regular events where you can meet other parents or Dubai experts and ask them questions or you can interact online here on our forum.